 These usually come in chicken, vegetable, prawn or tofu varieties.
 They’re all good and this is the stuff that my children love to eat.
 The sauces contain a little garlic, soy, and sugar.
 Sometimes we order them with rice if we’re really hungry.
 They’re not greasy, or shouldn’t be.

-Chicken with basil and chili.
+Chicken with basil and chilli.

-Don’t ask for this without heat, the chili makes the dish.
+Don’t ask for this without heat, the chilli makes the dish.
 Delicious and a Thai classic.
 Thai basil is similar to European but the leaf is smaller.
 Beef or pork can be served the same way.
 Order this with rice, it’s too hot to eat alone.
 Sometimes people order a fried egg served on the top of these dishes.

 Chicken (or other) with cashew nuts.